Miranda Lambert Reveals Her ‘Healing Device’ After Blake Shelton Divorce

-Miranda Lambert is opening up about her “healing device” in the wake of her 2015 divorce from Blake Shelton.
-In a new interview with USA Today, Miranda got pretty candid about the tougher moments in her life as she spoke candidly about what helped her to get through her split with her fellow country music superstar.
+Miranda Lambert opened up about her “healing device” in the wake of her 2015 divorce from Blake Shelton.
+In a new interview with USA Today, Miranda got pretty candid about the tougher moments in her life as she spoke about what helped her to get through her split from her fellow country music superstar.

-Miranda, who married New York City policeman Brendan McLoughlin earlier this year, admitted to the outlet that it was actually music that helped her to heal after her breakup with Blake after four years of marriage as she admitted that her last album, The Weight of These Wings, was all about their split.
+Miranda, who married New York City policeman Brendan McLoughlin earlier this year, admitted to the outlet that it was actually music that helped her to heal after her breakup with Blake after four years of marriage.
+She revealed that her last album, The Weight of These Wings, was all about their split.

-“It was music, and using it as a healing device and like a therapy session,” Miranda explained of how she got through in the new interview.
+“It was music, and using it as a healing device and like a therapy session,” Miranda explained.

 “The Weight of These Wings was so good for me because I got to write it all down, and a lot of people tell me, ‘Thank you, I needed that record, too,'” the “Tin Man” singer continued while promoting her new album, Wildcard.